pbalogh/pbalogh.github.io/_posts/2019-03-02-polynomials-part-2.md

 That is, if we give is 2, we get a 7.
 If we give it 5, we get 11.

-If we give it 2, the first part we put in will give us 0 but the second part will give us 7, so we'd get
+If we give it 2, the first polynomial in our combo will give us 0 but the second polynomial will give us 7, so we'd get

 0 + 7 = 7

-And if we give it 5, the first part will give us 11 but the second part will give us 0, so we'd get
+And if we give it 5, the first polynomial in our combo will give us 11 but the second part will give us 0, so we'd get

 11 + 0 = 0